Leasing vs Finance: What’s the Difference and Which is Better?

 If you’re struggling to get a cheap personal loan, a hire purchase agreement may be for you.
 You won’t own the vehicle until you’ve made the final repayment – the car is used as an asset against the loan.
 As such, if you fail to make your repayments, the lender has the right to repossess the vehicle.
 A hire purchase differs from other options in this way.

 You’ll typically make a deposit of around 10% (although there are no-deposit options) and from then on, you’ll have a series of pre-determined monthly repayments.
 These can, depending on the agreement, be low monthly payments.
-If you want to own the car at the end of the term, you can opt to make a final payment in order to do so.
-Repayment terms are flexible, you’ll often be offered competitive fixed interest rates, there aren’t usually any mileage caps, and a Hire Purchase Agreement is easier to be approved for than other car finance.
+If you want to own the car outright at the end of the term, a HP agreement is a good route to take.
+Repayment terms are flexible, you’ll often be offered competitive fixed interest rates, there aren’t usually any mileage caps, and a hire purchase agreement is easier to be approved for than other car finance.

 Personal contract purchase (PCP)

-PCP is another car finance option, but if you’re hunting for the cheapest way to finance a car, PCP might not suit.
-But if you’re a fan of chopping and changing vehicles, PCP is ideal.
+Personal contract purchase is another popular car finance option.
+If you’re hunting for the cheapest way to finance a car outright, PCP might not suit.
+But if you’re a fan of chopping and changing vehicles, this option is ideal.

-Bear in mind that, although the monthly repayments for PCP can be lower than HP, you’ll often end up paying more overall.
+Bear in mind that, although the monthly repayments for PCP can be lower than HP, you’ll often end up paying more overall if you want to buy the vehicle outright.
 If you exceed a mileage cap or cause wear and tear, you’ll also have to cough up.

 Personal contract hire (PCH)